zerofudge/ionos-sdk/Readme.md

 This implementation is based on Groovy 2, so it technically runs on any JVM version 7 or later.

 Before you begin you will need to have [signed up](https://www.profitbricks.com/signup) for a ProfitBricks account.
-The credentials you set up during the sign-up process will be used to authenticate against the Cloud API.
+The credentials you set up during the sign-up process must be used to authenticate against the Cloud API.

 ## Getting Started

 ### Installation

-This SDK is available from the [ProfitBricks GitHub Page](https://github.com/profitbricks/profitbricks-sdk-groovy) as well as [Maven Central](https://oss.sonatype.org/#TBD)
+This SDK is available from the [ProfitBricks GitHub Page](https://github.com/profitbricks/profitbricks-sdk-groovy) as well as [Maven Central](https://oss.sonatype.org/#nexus-search;quick~com.profitbricks)

 - **optional**: build and deploy it to your local maven repository:

 ```
-./gradlew assemble publishToMavenLocal -x test`
+./gradlew assemble publishToMavenLocal -x test
 ```

 - add the dependency to your project: